lightkurve/lightkurve/docs/source/about/testing.rst

 Running the unit tests
 ======================

 *Lightkurve* has many `unit tests <https://en.wikipedia.org/wiki/Unit_testing>`_ which check that our basic functionality works as we expect.
 Before we can make any changes to *Lightkurve* we have to check that these tests all pass.
 If you open a `pull request <contributing>`_ to *Lightkurve*, these tests will be run automatically.
-If they pass, your code can be reviewed and potentially merged into the *Lightkurve* master branch.
+If they pass, your code can be reviewed and potentially merged into the *Lightkurve* main branch.

 However, running these tests online can take a long time.
 Running the tests locally on your machine is much faster, and will let you check that your work still maintains the expected *Lightkurve* behavior as you develop your code.